 DISM /Online /Cleanup-Image /CheckHealth DISM /Online /Cleanup-Image /ScanHealth DISM /Online /Cleanup-Image /RestoreHealth

-Solution 5: Create a new user profile
+Try with a new user profile

-- Navigate to Accounts > Other Users.
+- Click on Accounts > Other Users.

 - Log out of your current profile.

-- Log into the newly created user profile.
+- Log into the new user profile.